Green cleaning that protects people, facilities, and standards.

 Green cleaning integrated into how your facilities already run.

-• Restroom, lobby, office, and corridor standards tuned for health and appearance
+• Restroom, lobby, office, corridor and classroom standards tuned for health and appearance

 The specifics vary by facility type, but the principle is the same: green cleaning is part of the system design, not a one‑line promise.